 “Are you serious?”
 Pascal spoke in disbelief as he stopped looking at the rock and glared at the healer instead.
 “What kind of a military commander cannot judge distances?”

 “Your Grace will retain some ability.
 It just won’t be as accurate as before, especially at long ranges.”
 Ariel responded straight.
 “Needless to say, as I’m sure you’ll brave the battlefield again, it is imperative for Your Grace to protect your remaining good eye.
 As there is no fallback now.”

 “And you can always use my eyes when the need arises.”
 Kaede noted with a reassuring smile.

 Nevertheless, Pascal’s temple twitched as he sighed audibly at the news.
-Once again, his left cheek moved slower and noticeably less than his right.
+Once again, his right cheek moved slower and noticeably less than his left.
 However, he didn’t speak further of his eyesight, and instead shifted the topic towards a different concern: